neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/CustomEditors.rst

     }
   }

-To build the editor you would need to run the following commands (after the code is in place):
+To build the editor you need to run the following commands (after the code is in place):

 ```
 yarn